codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

-When a promotion is triggered for a product in an environment, it's essential to validate the environment's readiness before and after promoting changes.
+When a promotion is triggered for a product in an environment, it's essential to govern promotion behavior for that environment, both before and after promoting changes.
-These validations include various checks, such as code quality, unit or smoke tests, compatibility with dependencies, security compliance, and other relevant factors specific to the target environment.
+These polices can include validations checks, such as code quality, unit or smoke tests, compatibility with dependencies, security compliance, and other relevant factors specific to the target environment, performance checks, notifications, or any toher .

-##### Promotion Policies for readiness validation
+##### GitOps Promotion
-Codefresh empowers you to create and automate environment readiness validations through Promotion Policies.
+Codefresh empowers you to create and automate promotion behavior for environments through Promotion Policies.

-A Promotion Policy combines promotion settings defining workflows to validate environment readiness before and stability after promotion, and targets defining the products or environments for which to implement the Policies.
+A Promotion Policy combines promotion settings defining workflows that govern behavior for the environment before and after promotion, and targets defining the products or environments for which to implement the Policies.

+{% include
+image.html
+lightbox="true"
+file="/images/gitops-promotions/policies/new-promotion-policy.png"
+url="/images/gitops-promotions/policies/new-promotion-policy.png"
+alt="Example Promotion Policy"
+caption="Example Promotion Policy"
+max-width="60%"
+%}

-The Policies can be tailored for any combination of Products and Environments, or be generic to match all Products and Environments, giving you the flexibility you need to implement the most complex to the most simple of policies.
+The Policies can be tailored to a combination of products and environments, be generic to match all products and environments, giving you the flexibility you need to implement the most simple to the most complex promotion behavior.

-You can create dedicated Promotion Policies, or define them as part of a Promotion Flow which orchestrates the promotion and deployment of the Product across all Environments.
+You can create dedicated Promotion Policies for the account which are global in scope, or define them within a Promotion Flow as inline Policy settings.

-DIAGRAM

 Review the [settings](#promotion-policy-settings) you can configure for a Promotion Policy, and how to [create a Promotion Policy](#create-a-promotion-policy).

 ##### Promotion Policy implementation
-More than one Promotion Policy can match the same target Product or Environment.
+More than one Promotion Policy can match the same target product or environment.
 The logic for applying Promotion Policy settings is based on predefined priorities and target attributes.
 [Promotion Policy logic](#promotion-policy-logic) details different scenarios and examples describing the implementation logic.